Thomas Steiner (@tomayac)

 via Twitter Web App (retweeted on 2:47 AM, Aug 9th, 2022 via Echofon)

-tomayac Bug? 🐛 Apparently `color-scheme` can’t be assigned a value via a CSS variable in Safari: bugs.webkit.org/show_bug.cgi?i….
-Compare the computed style of an `<input>` field that is assigned a `color-scheme` value of `light dark` via a CSS variable in Chrome and Safari.
+RT @tomayac: Bug? 🐛 Apparently `color-scheme` can’t be assigned a value via a CSS variable in Safari: https://t.co/YWDU0ulK0m.
+Compare the…

 I use this in SVGcode (svgco.de), where the form fields jarringly stand out (`select` at the bottom) or are hard to see (`input[type=range]`) in dark mode on Safari.
 It all looks fine in Chrome. pic.twitter.com/Sku20KxqAQ